Southeastern Massachusetts Estate Planning for a Disabled Child Attorney

 Create an Estate Plan for Your Disabled Child

-Creating an estate plan for a disabled child can help you find a sense of peace knowing that your child will be taken care of after you pass away.
-The estate planning attorneys at Surprenant & Beneski, PC, have helped many Massachusetts residents create a special needs trust.
-Contact our Southeastern Massachusetts estate planning firm today to learn more about our services.
+Creating an estate plan for a disabled child can help you find a sense of peace, knowing that your child will be taken care of after you pass away.
+The estate planning attorneys at Surprenant, Beneski & Nunes, P.C. , have helped many Massachusetts residents create special needs trusts.
+Attorney Daniel Surprenant is a member of the Special Needs Alliance, a national organization of attorneys dedicated to special needs planning.
+His experience in this field allows our firm to provide informed and compassionate guidance to families navigating these complex legal matters.

 Protecting Your Child’s Public Benefits With a Special Needs Trust